-As we all prepare to depart for our summer vacation I wanted to offer a few reminders on health requirements for next year.
-I know many students have their yearly physical and dental checkups over the summer so I wanted you to be prepared and know what to ask their doctors for.
+As we all prepare for the new School year, I wanted to offer a few reminders on health requirements.
 The State of Pennsylvania requires Physicals for all new students and those entering Kindergarten and 6th grade.
 All Middle School students participating in sports must have a completed PIAA Physical every year in order to participate.
 Below are the required immunizations.
 The State also required dental forms for all new students and those entering Kindergarten, 3rd and 6th grades.
 Please contact the nurse's office if you have any questions or concerns.

 PENNSYLVANIA REQUIRED CHILDHOOD IMMUNIZATION SCHEDULE